 Acute infectious arthritis may occur in children who have no risk factors.
 About 50% of children with joint infection are under 3 years of age.
 However, routine childhood vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more for Haemophilus influenzae Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
 These infections may be serious in children.
 Use... read more and Streptococcus pneumoniae Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
 Pneumococcal infections include ear infections, sinusitis, pneumonia... read more is lowering the incidence in this age group.

 Chronic infectious arthritis

 Chronic infectious arthritis is usually caused by Mycobacterium tuberculosis (the main cause of tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more ), fungi, or bacteria.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ), fungi, or bacteria.